xieyuheng/fidb-zero/docs/manual/01-data-table.md

   For another example, a user _has one_ config, thus each user has a `config` subdirectory.

-  The pattern of directories will be:
+  The pattern of data files for `config` is:

   ```
   users/*/config/index.json
   ```

-  For example:
+  Example data files of `config`:

   ```
-  users/xieyuheng/index.json
   users/xieyuheng/config/index.json

-  users/readonlylink/index.json
   users/readonlylink/config/index.json
   ```